 In a large operation that is divided into logical departments (see “Organization Principles“) all work in each of these three categories should be charged to the operating department in which it will be done, and should appear in that department’s maintenance budget.
 So department budgets should have a sub-budget for each of these three types of work and the decision-makers should be responsible for their sub-budget.
 The overall “Maintenance” budget is the sum of the maintenance budgets established for each department.

 Most major repairs and replacements and plant appearance improvements, for example, are known well in advance.
-Major annual (or less frequent) plant shutdowns should have a primary purpose of determining, through inspections, the work that must be done on the following similar shutdown, (see “Managing Major Plant Shutdowns“) and this work must be included in the budget for the year in which it will be done.
+Major annual (or less frequent) plant shutdowns should have a primary purpose of determining, through inspections, the work that must be done on the following similar shutdown, (see “Managing Major Plant Shutdowns“) and completing the work that was identified in the previous shutdown, and this work must be included in the budget for the year in which it will be done.
 In some cases (e.g. major steam turbine rebuilds, boiler superheater replacements, etc) work can be forecast several years in advance and should form part of a 5- or 10-year rolling plan that becomes the first step in the annual budget preparation for large maintenance projects.

 For routine non-shutdown maintenance work, the budget is normally based on the anticipated number of tradespeople employed plus an allowance for the materials they will use.
 “Zero-based” budgeting is not practical for this part of the budget so a historical labour:material ratio is a good base for forecasting material costs.
 Include an allowance for overtime if necessary, making sure that the measurements of “good” and “bad” overtime are not combined (see “Measuring Maintenance Performance – the hazards in KPI’s” for more on this).

 The portion of the major shutdown budget involving plant inspections should be reasonably consistent each year, to which must be added the special cost of the repairs that are identified during those inspections.